High levels of staff turnover can be a problem

 Not only can a high level of turnover lead to reduced productivity and low staff morale, but it comes with a real cost implication.
 According to recent research, high levels of turnover can cost between 30% and 150% of an employee’s annual salary.
 This depends on the industry you’re working in and how skilled your employee is.
 This cost comes from the reduced productivity of your remaining team: The costs of advertising and sourcing a new employee: The time was taken to interview potential candidates, training costs: And the lead time it takes for a new hire to get up to speed.

 In the UK, it has been conservatively estimated that staff turnover costs businesses, at least, £4.13bn every year, as new hires take up to eight months to reach optimum productivity levels.
 Similarly, it has been suggested that it costs over £30,000 to replace a single staff member once all costs are taken into account.

 So how can you take steps to bring down the levels of staff turnover in your own business?
 To start with, it’s key to understand why people usually leave their job.
 According to a combination of sources, the main reasons include:

-- Dissatisfaction with job, or with job scope
+- Dissatisfaction with the job, or with the job scope

 - Unsafe working conditions or inappropriate tools